 WEConnect International certifies and connects women-owned businesses to global, corporate buyers.

-An organization of more than 3,951 groups — including businesses, mayors, county executives, universities, faith groups and investors — that have committed to standing by the Paris Climate Agreement and working to meet its goals.
+We Are Still In is an organization of more than 3,900 businesses, mayors, county executives, universities, faith groups, and investors that have committed to standing by the Paris Climate Agreement and working to meet its goals.

-A coalition of companies that agree to include measurement of hydrofluorocarbons (HFCs) in their GHG accounting and reduce emissions of short-lived climate pollutants (SLCPs).
-We also engage stakeholders in supply chains to reduce SLCPs, promote best practices and showcase successful efforts.
+We Mean Business: Commitment to Reduce Short-Lived Pollutant Emissions is a coalition of companies that agree to include measurement of HFCs in their GHG accounting and reduce emissions of short-lived climate pollutants (SLCPs).
+We also engage stakeholders in supply chains to reduce SLCPs, promote best practices, and showcase successful efforts.

-Leading businesses recognize the opportunity – and the imperative – to be part of the zero-carbon transition.
-By setting bold, ‘science-based’ emissions reduction targets, companies can future-proof growth by ensuring their plans for carbon reduction meet the level of ambition needed to limit the increase in global average temperature in line with the goals of the Paris Agreement.
+We Mean Business: Adopt a Science-Based Emissions Reduction Target leads businesses to recognize the opportunity – and the imperative – to be part of the zero-carbon transition.
+By setting bold, science-based emissions reduction targets, companies can futureproof growth by ensuring their plans for carbon reduction meet the level of ambition needed to limit the increase in global average temperature in line with the goals of the Paris Agreement.

 World Economic Forum Stakeholder Capitalism Metrics is a reporting framework from the WEF initiative seeking to improve how companies measure and demonstrate their contribution to a more prosperous, fulfilled society and a more sustainable relationship with our planet.